-We discussed the Python setup for Appium on Friday and it’s time to move forward and see how things are getting done on Java.
+We discussed the Python setup for Appium in the last week and it’s time to move forward and see how to set up Appium things with Java.
 Furthermore, we’ve been covering the basic setup, installing all required bits and pieces, and preparing the environment for the first test runs in our Appium blog series.

 TIP!
 Put as many desired capabilities in Environment Variables as possible.
 It saves time and reduces errors due wrong configuration or typos in desired caps.

 Similar to the Python sample, our Java implementation uses the Environment Variables for capabilities such as

 private static final String TARGET_APP_PATH = "../../../apps/builds/BitbarSampleApp.apk"; private static final String TESTDROID_SERVER = "http://appium.testdroid.com";

 String testdroid_username = env.get("TESTDROID_USERNAME"); String testdroid_password = env.get("TESTDROID_PASSWORD");

 Notice how we create the test class by extending to another class called BaseTest.java:

 Thanks to this extension, we get to use some of our self-created code behind the scenes of the test class.

 Let’s take a closer look at the BaseTest.java

 Since we have both Android and iOS samples combined in the same Java project, we decided to create a convenient class called BaseTest.java.
 The class includes functions for both application upload to Bitbar Testing and taking screenshots.
 The screenshot implementation of the Appium Java-client is based on Selenium Webdriver’s TakesScreenshot interface, which is basically too cumbersome to write multiple times.